Menu

 ITINERARY:

-• Saturday, February 15th: Arrive in Canmore.
-Meet and proceed to the hostel, check in and prepare for the next 8 days.
+• Saturday, February 7th: Arrive in Calgary.
+Meet and proceed to the Banff Alpine Center hostel, check in and prepare for the next few days.

-• Sunday, February 16th - Saturday, February 22nd: Climbing multi-pitch back-country ice in teams of 2 or 3, returning to the hostel each night.
+• Sunday, February 8th: Climbing multi-pitch backcountry ice in teams of 2 or 3, returning to the Banff hostel each night.

 IMPORTANT INFORMATION: